 By age 20, 40 percent to 60 percent of people with diabetes have retinopathy, or diabetic eye disease.
 Retinopathy can lead to blindness if untreated.
 The risk to develop proliferative retinopathy—the most severe form—is higher for girls.

-More from our magazine: Facts About Erectile Dysfunction
+More from our magazine: Beef Vegetable Soup

 Current evidence suggests that eating disorders may be significantly higher among young women with type 1 diabetes than among young women in the general population.